noah-andersen/image-manager/README.md

 ### 2. Load Your Dataset

 In the sidebar:
-- **JSON File Path**: Enter the full path to your JSON file containing the card data
+- **Data File Path**: Enter the full path to your JSON or CSV file containing the card data
-  - Example: `/Users/nandersen/git_repos/ebay-card-scraper/data_scraped/pokemon_psa10.json`
+  - JSON Example: `/Users/nandersen/git_repos/ebay-card-scraper/data_scraped/pokemon_psa10.json`
+  - CSV Example: `/Users/nandersen/git_repos/ebay-card-scraper/all_pokemon/all_pkmn_100.csv`
 - **Base Images Path**: Enter the base directory where your images are stored
   - Example: `/Users/nandersen/git_repos/ebay-card-scraper/downloaded_images/`
 - Click **Load Dataset**